brianloveswords/aoc2023/src/day7/README.md

 Now, you can determine the total winnings of this set of hands by adding up the result of multiplying each hand's bid with its rank (765 * 1 + 220 * 2 + 28 * 3 + 684 * 4 + 483 * 5).
 So the total winnings in this example are 6440.

 Find the rank of every hand in your set.
 What are the total winnings?

+### part 2

+To make things a little more interesting, the Elf introduces one additional rule.
+Now, J cards are jokers - wildcards that can act like whatever card would make the hand the strongest type possible.

+To balance this, J cards are now the weakest individual cards, weaker even than 2.
+The other cards stay in the same order: A, K, Q, T, 9, 8, 7, 6, 5, 4, 3, 2, J.

+J cards can pretend to be whatever card is best for the purpose of determining hand type; for example, QJJQ2 is now considered four of a kind.
+However, for the purpose of breaking ties between two hands of the same type, J is always treated as J, not the card it's pretending to be: JKKK2 is weaker than QQQQ2 because J is weaker than Q.

+Now, the above example goes very differently:

+32T3K 765
+T55J5 684
+KK677 28
+KTJJT 220
+QQQJA 483
+32T3K is still the only one pair; it doesn't contain any jokers, so its strength doesn't increase.
+KK677 is now the only two pair, making it the second-weakest hand.
+T55J5, KTJJT, and QQQJA are now all four of a kind!
+T55J5 gets rank 3, QQQJA gets rank 4, and KTJJT gets rank 5.
+With the new joker rule, the total winnings in this example are 5905.

+Using the new joker rule, find the rank of every hand in your set.
+What are the new total winnings?